Finding ways for cancer patients to not be defined by their illness

 For the littlest of our littles, there are amazing local groups such as Operation Snowstorm, that provide a fun filled snow experience for terminally ill cancer kids in the Houston area.

 Another special group of patients are our ladies with breast cancer.
 Let’s be honest, from the moment we realize what it is to be a woman, for many of us, our breasts become central to that.
 We think about how our clothes fit, how others see us, etc. They not only nourish our babies, but they become a symbol of our femininity.
 (Side note – this is not meant to be any statement on whether a woman’s breasts should/should not be seen in that way.
 I firmly believe that we ladies are more than our lady parts, just as gentlemen are more than their bodies.
 Ask any person that has lost a part of their body – it has a massive effect on their mental health.
 That’s all I’m saying here.)
-When disease takes any part of our womanhood, it can be difficult to feel like yourself again.
+When disease takes any part of our womanhood, it can be difficult to feel like yourself again and yes living a normal life with cancer.
 Fabulously, there are many companies out there that can help ladies that have dealt with mastectomies to feel womanly and yes, sexy again.
 Check out our page dedicated to mastectomy products – some of these may even be covered by your insurance!

 Not letting cancer define us